Initialization/Finalization

 Alternatively, there is the option to have the order of the initialization-finalization calls controlled by an external initialization-finalization class.
 In this case, an additional file is generated that defines a class whose constructor calls all initialization procedures of the various units in the correct order and whose destructor ensures that the units are finalized accordingly.

-The name of the control file is formed by appending the "_initexit" to the name of the Delphi2Cpp project option used for translation.
-The class name additionally is preceded by a 'C'.
-For example, the SynEdit.prj project options are used to translate the SynEdit components.
-The name of the control file then is:
+The name of the control file is generated by appending "LCM" to the name of the Delphi2Cpp project option used for translation.
+The class name is further prefixed with a 'C'.
+For example, if the SynEdit.prj project options are used to translate the SynEdit components, the resulting control file name would be:

 and the generated class is: